logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 {:.info-box.tip}

 Now you're ready to search your restored account!
-Just be aware of the expiration—once the restored account expires, you'll have to restore it if you need it again.
+Just be aware of the expiration—once the restored account expires after 5 days, you'll have to restore it if you need it again.

 </div>